kborling/angular-mode/README.md

 (setopt angular-import-path-style 'absolute)
 ```

-Simply `C-c a r d` `C-c a r e` to

 **Note**: The refactor move functions do not support custom modules.
-I will look into adding support for this.
+This means any import path that references a custom module will not be updated.

 ## Installation